NeshkoO/tryhard_ruby/README.md

 # tryhard_ruby
-Collection of some my ruby experiments
+Collection of some my ruby experiments from 2k15